Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ## Anti-Windup Techniques

-To avoid the integral windup, the mitigation strategy known as the anti-windup strategy is now introduced.
-The block diagram incorporating an integrator with the anti-windup is shown in the figure below.
+To avoid the integral windup, anti-windup techniques are now introduced.
+The block diagram incorporating an integrator with anti-windup is shown in the figure below.

 ```{image} images/control-diagram-overview.svg
     :align: center